CharlesJAM37/Pocketmine-School/docs/htmap/introduction.md

 1. You should know the PHP language.
 2. You should have a working Pocketmine server.
-3. You should have the DevTool plugin.
+3. You should have the DevTool plugin. or You can also use phar.scer.io website.

 Ok lets start.
 ___